19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 may make an application to the court for an order under subsection (4).

+[47/2004]

-(2) Notice of an application under subsection (1) shall be served, in accordance with the Rules of Court, on —
+(2) Notice of an application under subsection (1) shall be served, in accordance with the Rules of Court (Cap.
+322, R 5), on —

 (a) every person referred to in subsection (1), other than the applicant;